ethernautdao/evm-runners-cli/README.md

 # evm-runners-cli

-Command line interface for evm-runners
+A command line interface for evm-runners, a terminal-based game with EVM based levels.

 ## Installation